 Both of these ideas were funny intrinsically, but also came with strong elaborations of the concept, using real science and math.

 Are there things I can’t say?

-Do I need to be a scientist to submit?
+Do I need to be a scientist, or be attending the University where the show is held to submit?

 Not at all.
 However, you do need to be able to talk in a scientific manner and speak well to an audience.